 Extreme poverty is defined as living below the global extreme poverty line, set at $2.15 per day.
-In 2022, 9% of the world’s population—712 million people—lived in extreme poverty, according to the latest data from the World Bank.
+In 2024, it is estimated that 8.5% of the world’s population—692 million people—lived in extreme poverty, according to the latest data from the World Bank.

 Over the past two decades, over one billion people have escaped extreme poverty.
-However, the data also shows that compared to 2019 an estimated 23 million more people are living in extreme poverty, mainly due to the severe impact of the COVID-19 pandemic according to the World Bank.
+However, the data also shows progress over the last years since the COVID-19 pandemic has been slow.
+Compared to 2019 an estimated 8 million more people are living in extreme poverty.

 Most regions have made progress in reducing extreme poverty